AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

 from scipy import stats
 ```

 Now, we can arrange an array of independent variable *X*, and calculate values of dependent variable *Y*, assuming some linear dependence.
-We don't want to get straght line, so a bit of noise is introduced onto *Y*.
+We don't want to get straight line, so a bit of noise is introduced onto *Y*.

 ```python